Initial Child Protection Conferences

 The test of ‘sufficient understanding’, is partly a function of age and partly the child’s capacity to understand.
 A guiding principle is that usually a child under 10 should not be invited.

-In order to establish her/his wish with respect to attendance, the child must be first provided with a full and clear explanation of the purpose, conduct, membership of the conference and potential provision of an independent advocate - see Section 8.5, The Child's Independent Advocate.
+In order to establish their wish with respect to attendance, the child must be first provided with a full and clear explanation of the purpose, conduct, membership of the conference and potential provision of an independent advocate - see Section 9.5, The Child's Independent Advocate.

 Written information translated into the appropriate language should be provided to children able to read and an alternative medium e.g. tape, offered to those who cannot read.